 - If you smoke or use other forms of tobacco, quit.
 Most health plans cover programs to help at no out-of-pocket cost.

 Cancer services -- Early screening tests for breast cancer, cervical cancer, and colorectal cancer are covered.
 This includes:

 - Mammograms to check for breast cancer every 1-2 years for women over 40.

 - Pap smear every 3 years for women 21-65 to check for cervical cancer.
 After age 30 your doctor may add HPV testing.
 How often you need these tests may change depending on your risk.

 - Colorectal cancer screening for women 50-75.
 Some tests are done every 1 to 2 years.
 Others are done every 5 to 10 years.

-Breast cancer prevention – If you’re at high risk, you can get support a few ways.
+Breast cancer prevention for women at high risk -- If you’re at high risk, you can get support a few ways.
 First, you can get genetic testing and counseling to help you make important choices about treatment.
-Also, starting in September 2014, drugs to help prevent breast cancer will be covered with no copays or deductibles when your doctor prescribes them.
+Also, drugs to help prevent breast cancer may be covered with no copays or deductibles when your doctor prescribes them.